 NOTE: All demos will be done with oil paints.
 You may opt to use acrylics replacing water for solvent and gel for a medium.
 Watercolors require different techniques than oils (and Acrylics).
 Please check back again for Jill’s watercolor videos.

-Need a little more direction?
+Need a little more direction without obligation?
 Consider using one of Jill’s step by step paint kits that use a ghosted image of either her Lighthouse or Poppy painting.
 Click here to order one of Jill’s Learn how to Paint Kits.

 See you soon!!